schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - ❌ Breaking change requiring updates across multiple files
 - ❌ Slightly more verbose access in some cases

+**Clarification**
+This ADR specifically targets derived mapping functions and computed constants that duplicate information already available through direct configuration access.
+It does NOT apply to architectural design data structures that serve legitimate organizational purposes.

+**Scope of ADR-026**:
+- ✅ REMOVED: Functional mappings like `get_key_to_display_mapping()`, `get_display_to_key_mapping()`
+- ✅ REMOVED: Computed constants like `KEY_TO_DISPLAY`, `DISPLAY_TO_KEY`, `DEFAULT_VISIBILITY`
+- ✅ REPLACED: Direct access patterns like `config.METRICS[key]['label']`

+**Outside Scope of ADR-026**:
+- ❌ RETAINED: `ENHANCED_DISPLAY_LABELS` - Design feature for enhanced metric display formatting
+- ❌ RETAINED: `METRIC_GROUPS` - UI organization structure for widget layout and grouping
+- ❌ RETAINED: Other architectural data structures that serve design purposes beyond simple mapping

+**Rationale for Retention**:
+`ENHANCED_DISPLAY_LABELS` and `METRIC_GROUPS` are not simple derived mappings but rather design-driven data structures that:

+1. Serve specific UI/UX requirements for enhanced display formatting
+2. Provide logical organization for complex widget layouts
+3. Support future development features and satirical enhancement functionality
+4. Cannot be replaced by simple direct access to base `METRICS` configuration

 ---

 ## ADR-027: Memory Management Streamlining